 Capability: The pattern provides a method that attempts to recognize the presence of an anomaly or a defect within a system and identifies the fault location and type.
+Its working is shown by the flowchart in Figure 21.

 Protection Domain: The protection domain extends to the scope of the monitored system, about which the monitoring system gathers data for discovering anomalies/defects.
 Since the pattern seeks to detect and alleviate a fault before activation, the protection domain implicitly extends to other systems that are interfaced to the monitored system.